bartosz-bok/logistic-regression/README.md

 ![](./images/labels_logistic.png)

-The result of the experiment can also be presented on a graph of the likehood `logit` function for individual labels.
+The result of the experiment can also be presented on a graph of the likehood LOGIT function for individual labels.

 X label